Note: This guide was jointly written with @Marlene Kegel - codefortynine.

 Once the client accepted, Backbone automatically copied the work items and prepared them for ongoing synchronization.

-Thanks to Deep Clone, work item types and fields are already lined up neatly.
-They confirmed the workflow statuses, enabled two-way sync for comments and attachments, and turned it on.
+They mapped the work item types, fields, and workflow statuses in the Backbone configuration, enabled two-way sync for comments and attachments, and turned it on.

 Now everything runs automatically: